How To Buy Your First Rental Property in 2025

-Real estate investors have been spoiled for the last few years, enjoying the artificially low interest rates created by the government’s reaction to the COVID pandemic.
-As the world (and interest rates) return to normal, what worked in 2021 and 2022 will not work in 2023.
-In this article I’ll discuss three changes you need to be aware of before you “pull the trigger” this year and buy your first investment property.
+Real estate investors have been spoiled for the last few years, enjoying the artificially low interest rates created by the government’s reaction to the COVID-19 pandemic.
+As the world (and interest rates) return to normal, what worked during the pandemic will not work in 2024.
+Below, I’ll discuss three changes you’ll need to be aware of before you “pull the trigger” this year and buy your first investment property.
 They are:

 1. Inflation